Mic-M/ioBroker.smartcontrol/README.md

 ## Instructions

+I have included all instructions right in the admin settings of this adapter.

-We are having a nice term [Medienbruch](https://de.wikipedia.org/wiki/Medienbruch) in the German language, which is an unnecessary requirement to 'break' the current medium and switch to a different medium (like different website, program, etc.) to execute/complete a task.
-Since this is cumbersome, I have included all instructions in the admin settings of this adapter.
+<sub>Reason: We are having a nice term [Medienbruch](https://de.wikipedia.org/wiki/Medienbruch) in the German language, which is an unnecessary requirement to 'break' the current medium and switch to a different medium (like different website, program, etc.) to execute/complete a task, etc. Since this is cumbersome, I have included all instructions in the admin settings of this adapter.</sub>

 Also, you can read most of these instructions here as well:
 * [**Basic Adapter Instructions**](https://github.com/Mic-M/ioBroker.smartcontrol/blob/master/admin/doc-md/start_en.md) - for German [click here (Deutsch)](https://github.com/Mic-M/ioBroker.smartcontrol/blob/master/admin/doc-md/start_de.md)